2020pyfcrawl/2020pyfcrawl.github.io/_pages/about.md

 * Static files (like PDFs): /files/
 * Profile image (can set in _config.yml): images/profile.png -->

-I am now a second-year master student in Carnegie Mellon University, majoring in Information Security.
+I am a research intern in Carnegie Mellon University, focusing on AI safety.
 I am broadly interested in identifying vulnerabilities of machine learning (ML) models and designing practical solutions for them.
 Specifically, I am deeply interested in **exploring the security and privacy of ML models** and **advancing empirical methods for auditing privacy and security of ML applications**.
 I am also interested in ML for security.
-Before this, I completed my B.E. in Computer Science and Technology from Zhejiang University, working with [Prof. Kai Bu](https://list.zju.edu.cn/kaibu/) on network security (in detail, [path validation](https://dl.acm.org/doi/abs/10.1145/2619239.2626323)).
+Before this, I completed my M.S. in Information Security from Carnegie Mellon University, working with [Prof. Steven Wu](https://zstevenwu.com/).
+I have obtained B.E. degree in Computer Science and Technology from Zhejiang University, working with [Prof. Kai Bu](https://list.zju.edu.cn/kaibu/) on network security (in detail, [path validation](https://dl.acm.org/doi/abs/10.1145/2619239.2626323)).

-**Interested topics:** AI Safety, Robust ML, etc. (I'd like to explore more!)
+**Interested topics:** AI Safety, ML privacy, etc.

-**I am actively seeking PhD opportunities from 2025 Fall!**
+**I am actively seeking PhD opportunities from 2026!**

 ## Publications
 * **Yifei Pang**, Sreenidhi Ganachari, Yuan Yuan, Steven Wu, Xiaojing Dong, Jin Xu, Zhenyu Yan.
 "A New Approach to Generate